3. Significant Accounting Policies 3.1) Basis of Measurement

 Gains or Losses arising from de-recognition of assets are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of Profit and loss when the asset is derecognized.

-The residual Values, useful lives and method of depreciation of property, plant and equipment are reviewed at each financial year end adjusted prospectively, if appropriate.
+The residual Values, useful lives and method of depreciation of property plant and equipment are reviewed at each financial year end adjusted prospectively, if appropriate.

-3.3 Intangiable Assets
+3.3 Intangible Assets

 Intangiable assets are stated at cost less accumulated amortization and impairment, if any.
 Cost comprises of purchase price and directly attributable cost of acquisition/bringing the asset to its working condition for its intended use (net of credit availed, if any)